kopaka1822/ImageViewer/OpenTKImageViewer/Tonemapper/readme.txt

 Source and Destination Image:

+The source image can be accesed via "uniform sampler2D src_image" level of detail should be 0 (for texelFetch etc.) access with texture(...) will give linear interpolated values

-The source image can be accesed via "readonly image2D src_image" The destination image can be accesed via "writeonly image2D dst_image"
+The destination image can be accesed via "writeonly image2D dst_image"

 ----------------------------------------